 Drug abuse and addiction are complex disorders that affect millions of people.
 Those who want to recover need all-inclusive treatment programs that use various types of therapy.
 This includes therapies that complement traditional methods, such as mindfulness meditation therapy.
-Learn more about this type of treatment to see if it could benefit your addiction treatment.
+Learn more about this type of addiction therapy service to see if it could benefit your addiction treatment.

-The term “mindfulness” refers to the awareness of experiences, feelings, and thoughts as they occur.
+The term mindfulness refers to the awareness of experiences, feelings, and thoughts as they occur.
 It also means accepting those aspects without judgment.
-Rather than automatically reacting, mindfulness helps you to accept, be compassionate and nonjudgmental of your thoughts and feelings.
+Rather than automatically reacting, mindfulness helps people be accepting, compassionate, and nonjudgmental.
 It’s often a challenge to learn, but it helps keep you calm so that you can deal with distress in a healthy way.
+A mindful person is able to detach from the behavior of others in order to stay centered and grounded.

 Therapies and treatments based on mindfulness are becoming more popular in substance abuse and addiction programs.
-Most of them integrate elements of regular therapies such as cognitive behavioral therapy.
+Most of them integrate elements of regular therapies such as cognitive-behavioral therapy along with meditation.

 For thousands of years, people have used the practice of meditation to achieve enlightenment.
 It mostly involves calming the mind to concentrate on a certain idea or thought.
 To practice meditation properly, you need a quiet place.
 However, you can do it either alone or with others.